The Siren Song of LLMs: How Users Perceive and Respond to Dark Patterns in Large Language Models: User Study Method

 \subsection{Participants}

 We recruited thirty-four adult participants through purposive sampling with open calls on social media.
+Our recruitment advertisement described the study as “a user study to understand how people perceive certain types of interactions with LLMs/AI chatbots,” and noted that participants would review sample chatbot responses and share their thoughts in a short Zoom interview.
+The advertisement did not mention manipulation or dark patterns so as to avoid priming participants’ expectations.
 Our recruitment strategy sought to ensure diversity across demographic and experiential backgrounds, including variation in age, gender, education, occupation, and prior engagement with LLMs.
 Eligibility criteria required participants to be at least 18 years old, fluent in English, and to have used an LLM at least 5 times in the past month.
+We set this minimum to ensure that participants represented active LLM users, the group most likely to encounter, and be affected by, dark patterns in real-world settings.
+Individuals with very limited prior exposure often lack stable expectations of how LLMs typically behave, making it difficult to interpret whether a given response feels unusual or manipulative.
 Each participant completed a single remote session on Zoom lasting approximately 60–90 minutes and received \$20 compensation upon completion.

-In total, thirty-four participants completed the study after screening, with demographic information details in Table~\ref{tab:participants}.
-The sample was diverse across age, gender, education, and prior experience with LLMs.
-Most participants were between 18–29 years old, with a smaller subset in the 25–34 range.
-The group included 24 women and 10 men.
+In total, thirty-four participants completed the study after screening, with demographic information details in Table~\ref{tab:participants} (P13 and P20 withdrew and are therefore not shown in the table).
+The sample was diverse across gender, education, and prior experience with LLMs.
+All participants were between 18–29 years old, with a smaller subset in the 25–29 range.
+The group included 23 women and 11 men.
 Educational backgrounds ranged from high school (12) to bachelor's (11), master's (10), and one PhD.
 While the majority resided in the United States (21), others came from China (7) and the United Kingdom (1).
 In terms of LLM experience, 16 reported daily use, 14 used them several times a week, and 4 only occasionally.
-Self-rated understanding of how LLMs work spanned the full 1–5 scale, with most rating themselves at 3–4.
+We also asked participants to rate their understanding of how LLMs work on a 1–5 Likert scale (“1 = no understanding” to “5 = technical expertise”), following established practice in AI literacy research, where brief self-assessment scales are used to capture perceived familiarity with AI systems.~\cite{CRL26409} Self-rated AI literacy averaged 3.17 (SD = 0.95, median = 3) on a 1–5 scale, indicating that participants generally perceived themselves as having a moderate understanding of how LLMs work.
 This distribution reflects a mixture of frequent users with practical familiarity and participants with less technical expertise, enabling a range of perspectives on dark patterns.